OrangeVulture/CONNECT4_PYTHON/README.md

 # CONNECT4_PYTHON
 	Connect-4 the game using Python.
-	Updates and future updates
-	 -New File added. instructions.py.
-It is kind of a complicated code because pygame library dosn't allow multiline rendering easily.
-Copied and edited from some xda site.
-	 -GAME is 99% working and good except for suggestions and final touchup and comments.
-	 -GUI menu merged with the main program.
-	 -PLAY & EXIT working without any issues.
-	 -INSTRUCTIONS and CREDITS are working as well.
-	 -INSTRUCTIONS has a back button to goto main menu.
-	 -Imported os library to use a funtion called environ to place the window at the center of the display.

-	 BUG BOUNTY PROGRAM:
-	 	THE GAME(NOT THE CODE) HAS A BUG(more of a loophole).
-HUNTER WILL RECIEVE FREE SUTTA SUPPLY FOR A YEAR FROM TEJESH.
-HONESTLY, ANYONE FINDS IT IS GREAT.
-I FOUND IT RANDOMNLY WHILE PLAYING.
-WILL TRY TO FIX IT IF TIME PERMITS.

-	IF ANYONE WANTS TO CHANGE SOMETHING, PLEASE CONVEY IT TO ME or TRY DOING IT YOURSELF.
+	Libraries used: pygame and numpy(make sure both of these are installed) Run connect4.py for the game.

-	 WARNING: When opening gui.py some code has been altered with convienience to connect4.py.
+	 WARNING: When opening gui.py code has been altered with convienience to connect4.py.
 Hence when any button pressed would exit with an error.
 File just for reference for gui menu.

-	Comments not added for the gui.py as of now.
-Will be adding later when merged with the main file or would try adding if I get time.

 	For me, in Windows 10, the python folder by default is at C:\Users\USERNAME\Appdata\Local\Programs\Python\Scripts To install the required packages,